kthayashi/kthayashi.github.io/README.md

 # Personal website for Kenji Hayashi

+## Overview

 This repo contains the source code for my personal website built with [Quarto](https://quarto.org/).
 The website is also hosted from this repo with [GitHub Pages](https://pages.github.com/).

 ## License

-All content is licensed under a [CC BY 4.0 License](https://github.com/kthayashi/kthayashi.github.io/blob/main/LICENSE), unless otherwise specified.
+All non-code content is licensed under a [CC BY 4.0 License](https://github.com/kthayashi/kthayashi.github.io/blob/main/LICENSE), unless otherwise specified.
 All original code is licensed under the [MIT License](https://github.com/kthayashi/kthayashi.github.io/blob/main/LICENSE-CODE).

 This website also contains and/or uses code from external libraries, including: